AmericanMedicalAssociation/ama-style-guide-2/docs/standards.md

 ## Workflow standards
 ### Encapsulating work
-- *Only work on what's in your assigned ticket*.
-If you find that your ticket requires functionality/styling/etc. that is defined in a different ticket, either coordinate with the developer to whom that ticket's assigned, or switch to working on the ticket if unassigned. - only work on the stuff in your assigned JIRA ticket.
-If the ticket is not assigned to you but you feel you may need to work on it (or need code from it or whatever) reach out to the developer and/or PM to notify them of the potential conflict.
+- **Only work on what's in your assigned ticket**.
+- If you find that your ticket requires functionality/styling/etc. that is defined in a different ticket, either coordinate with the developer to whom that ticket's assigned, or switch to working on the ticket if unassigned - _only work on the stuff in your assigned JIRA ticket_.
+    - If the ticket is **not** assigned to you but you feel you may need to work on it (or need code from it or whatever) reach out to the developer and/or PM to notify them of the potential conflict.
     - If you find that you need to work on work assigned to someone else:
       1. Talk to the currently assigned developer to ensure they are aware of your conflict and you are aware of the status of the work
       1. Confirm with the lead or PM that you have discussed together and have decided to take over the work.
       1. Assign the ticket to yourself
       1. Leave a comment on the ticket explaining why you have taken over the assignment
       1. Begin work

 ### Pull or Fetch?
 In order to get upstream changes that have been merged, you can use `git fetch` followed by `git merge`, or alternatively use `git pull`.
 A fetch allows you to see what has changed, and then to decide if you would like to add those changes in your branch with merge.
 Use `git fetch` then `git merge origin/branchname` to bring the branch up to date.